-Blood pressure measures the force that your flowing blood applies to the walls of veins and arteries – in other words, BP measures how hard your heart is working to pump blood across your whole body.
+Blood pressure (BP) measures the force that your flowing blood applies to the walls of veins and arteries — in other words, BP measures how hard your heart is working to pump blood throughout your whole body.

-Blood pressure is measured using a sphygmomanometer (also known as a blood pressure cuff), and given as a two-number result, “systolic” and “diastolic”, of which only one number needs to be above or below normal to be considered unhealthy.
-High blood pressure (hypertension) can be especially dangerous during pregnancy, so it’s incredibly important to keep your blood pressure in the optimal range, which is under 120/80.
+Blood pressure is measured using a sphygmomanometer (also known as a blood pressure cuff), and given as a two-number result, “systolic” and “diastolic”.
+Only one of these numbers needs to be above or below normal to be considered diagnostically elevated.
+High blood pressure (hypertension) can be especially dangerous during pregnancy, so it’s important to do

 High blood pressure during pregnancy

-High blood pressure can be problematic for all people, but when you’ve got a baby in your womb, it could put both of you at risk.
-High blood pressure may not be the direct cause of a certain complication, but can indicate a greater problem.
-The following are among the many possible risks of high blood pressure during pregnancy.
+High blood pressure can be problematic for everyone, but when you’re pregnant, it could put both of you at risk.
+High blood pressure may not be the direct cause of a certain complication but can indicate a greater problem.
+There are many possible risks of high blood pressure during pregnancy.

-- High blood pressure and protein in the urine are the two main symptoms of the dangerous pregnancy condition known as preeclampsia.
-In rare cases, preeclampsia could cause internal bleeding, seizures, and strokes, along with other complications.
+- High blood pressure and protein in the urine are the two main symptoms of the pregnancy condition known as preeclampsia.
+In rare cases, preeclampsia can lead to other conditions causing internal bleeding, seizures, and strokes.

 - Sometimes, high blood pressure can cause conditions that increase the risk of your baby being born prematurely.
-A placental abruption, when the placenta is separated early from the baby, are another possible side effect of high blood pressure during pregnancy, and can result in stillbirth.
+A placental abruption, when the placenta is separated early from the baby, is another possible complication of conditions related to high blood pressure during pregnancy.

 Low blood pressure during pregnancy

 Most moms-to-be will notice their blood pressure drop a bit during pregnancy, because your heart has a bigger and bigger job to take care of as your little one grows and you do too.
 Low blood pressure is generally not as serious as high blood pressure from a medical standpoint, but there are definitely some risks of low blood pressure during pregnancy, mainly physical.